playfairs/markdown/README.md

 # markdown

-shitty repository specifically to store the dumbest .md files I can find or make
+### I purposely made this repo to store the dumbest markdown files I can find, thats literally it.